charliejllewellyn/amazon-rekognition-video-analyzer/README.md

 ```

 ### Create a Rekognition index
-*Note:* you need to find the name of the watchlist bucket created during the stack location, you can find it via the AWS S3 console.
-It'll be named "rek-demo-watchlist-<id>"
+*Note:* you need to find the name of the watchlist bucket created during the stack location, you can find it via the [AWS S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/what-is-s3.html).
+It'll be named "rek-demo-watchlist-<id>".

 You first need to upload an image of the face you want to match to the bucket named "rek-demo-watchlist-<id>".
 You can do this via the AWS console following this [guide]https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html().